How to Build a Strong Inbound Marketing Strategy

 In addition to basic demographics such as age, profession, and geographic location, you should also get insights into their online behavior.
 Knowing what devices they use and how they communicate will help you deliver content in a form that will immediately strike a chord with them.

-Additionally, you should also keep in mind that everyone in your target audience isn’t at the same stage of the buyer’s journey.
-So, it helps if you define buyer personas i.e. a fictional representation of your ideal customers.
+It would be best to remember that everyone in your target audience isn’t at the same stage of the journey.
+So, it helps if you define buyer personas, i.e., a fictional representation of your ideal customers.
 This will help you customize your content to cater to each type of buyer persona.

 Inbound marketing thrives on the needs and pain points of your target audience.
-So it is important to identify the events that cause them to search for information related to your brand, product, or service.
+So, it is important to identify the events that cause them to search for information about your brand, product, or service.

-These events are defined as marketing triggers and can help you target potential customers at the right times.
+These events are marketing triggers and can help you target potential customers at the right times.

 Image via YouTube

-Setting a goal such a “expand reach” is vague and difficult to measure.
+Setting an “expat” and reaching” goa” is vague and difficult to measure.
 A clever way to outline your goals is to use the SMART approach that requires your goals to be: